Polk County Felony DUI Lawyer

 cases, when leaving the scene can extend the maximum sentence to 30 years

 in prison.
 Whatever the circumstances may be, felony DUIs expose defendants

 Speak With a Polk County DUI Attorney Today

 Our legal team is readily available to help you learn more about your legal

 rights, the charges you face, and what we can do to help you navigate

 the legal process toward the most positive outcome possible.
 Because time

 is of the utmost importance to your defense, we encourage you to reach

-out to our firm for a FREE and confidential consultation.
+out to our firm for a confidential consultation.

 Contact Boswell & Dunlap LLP today to discuss your case.